Alfred Sampson earned his BA in Sociology from Howard University in

 performance with an emphasis upon race and class; and the role of race and

-new book, Chicago Charter Schools: The hype and The Reality is to be published
+new book, Chicago Charter Schools: The Hype and The Reality, was published

 in the Spring of 2016.